chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

 ##  Problems Encountered in City Names <a name="cityNames"></a>

-- Now lets take a look at values present in **"addr:city"** tag, to check whether city name has been mentioned correctly in every city tag.
+- Now lets take a look at values present in **"addr:city"** tag, to check whether city name has been properly in every city tag.

 ```python